Clojure 1.7 is around the corner, we’re already at version

 that upgrading from one version to the next usually only needs a change

-file (as well as working interop accross versions,
+in your project.clj file (as well as working interop accross versions,

 which is always nice).